This cucumber and lemon juice recipe makes a refreshing beverage to overflow your body with nutrients.

 Often mistaken for a crisp vegetable, cucumbers are actually fruits because they grow from the ovaries of pollinated female flowers.
 Cucumbers are related to squash, which are also fruits and not vegetables.
 (Surprise!)

 There are three main varieties of cucumbers: slicing, pickling, and burpless/seedless.

 “Slicing” cucumbers, like the name indicates, are specifically bred for culinary use.
 This variety is harvested green/immature because it develops a bitter taste as it ripens.

 The ones used for pickling vary in shape and come in a noticeably smaller size.
 The fruits are typically thicker, and they have bumpy skin instead of smooth like the regular kind.

 Burpless/seedless cucumbers have no seeds, which is a special breed we often don’t see at supermarkets.
 They are sweeter and have thinner skin than other varieties.

-Does Cucumber and Lemon Juice Have Detoxification Property?
+Do Cucumber and Lemon Juice Have Detoxification Properties?

 If you come here for a tasty detox water recipe, we’re sorry to inform you that it’s not.
 This cucumber and lemon juice recipe is nothing more than a formula for a refreshing beverage.